There’s nothing worse than waking up from a peaceful slumber only to find that you can’t fall asleep again.

 While there aren’t really any ways to trick your body back into sleep, there are a few things you can do that will increase your chances of getting more shuteye.

-This is advice from Dr. Michael Breus, sleep specialist and author of “The Power of When.”
+In its article, Insider Health shared this advice from Dr. Michael Breus, sleep specialist and author of “The Power of When.”

 1. Don’t go to the bathroom unless you really need to.